zatserkl/donation-analytics-project/README.md

 # Remarks on the code implementation

 The variables for the column numbers in the module parser.py are made in upper case intentionally because they were not typed but copied/pasted from the documentation (to avoid typos).

+The package consists of three modules.

+### parser.py
+Contains class LineParser that carries out the basic checks on the current line and extracts data of interest

+### processor.py
+Contains class DonationProcessor that processes clean data from the current line provided by LineParser.
+It also contains general purpose functions that can be used for the data analysis in the calling routine.

+The containers of the DonationProcessor can be analyzed after finishing processing of the input file.

+### donation-analytics.py
+The function donation\_analytics() creates instances of the LineParser and DonationProcessor.

+This function can be extended for analysis of the data stored in the DonationProcessor containers.